Skip navigation

 Risks of a Burnt Outlet

 The biggest danger of a burnt electrical outlet is fire.
 According to the U.S. Fire Administration, electrical malfunctions account for thousands of home fires each year.
 A charred outlet could also indicate damage to your home’s wiring system, which can compromise the safety and functionality of your entire electrical setup.
 Additionally, exposed wiring or melted components can cause electric shocks, posing a hazard to children and pets.
+Learn more about what causes a burnt electrical outlet issue before the problem gets worse.

 What to Do If You Find a Burnt Outlet